A Moka / Mylo Review for 2022

 Moka / Mylo: How it Works

 The philosophy behind Moka is this: transfers are automated and relatively small.
 Ideally, the user won't even notice that the funds have left their bank account and moved to the app.

 For a savings tactic that is even more inconspicuous, the app will also give you the option to “round up” all of your purchases to the nearest dollar and invest the spare change.

 For example, say you go to a coffee shop and buy a latte for $6.57 (it’s a fancy latte with extra flavor pumps and oat milk).

 Moka will take the 43 cents and add it to your account.
 While it may not seem like a lot, when you think about the number of purchases you make in any given month, you can quickly see how it would add up.

 If you would like to expedite the savings process, you can choose to add a multiplier to your roundup.
-For example, if you chose to deploy a 5x multiplier, instead of investing 43 cents, you would be investing $2.15 instead.
+For example, if you choose to deploy a 5x multiplier, instead of investing 43 cents, you would be investing $2.15 instead.

-Moka / Mylo Pros & Cons
+Moka / Mylo: Pros & Cons

 Pros: The Good Stuff

 A wonderful way to save for those who don’t feel confident in their finance skills and feel they never can afford to put money aside to save